hirokisukeno/hirokisukeno.github.io/_pages/about.md

 I am a theoretical quantum physicist working in the field of condensed matter physics and quantum information science.

-My research goal is to understand quantum entanglement and complexity and harness them for practical applications.
+My research goal is to understand quantum many-body physics and harness them for practical applications.
 These days, I am interested in relations between robust quantum information processing and stable quantum phases of matter.
-I also like to think about when and how quantum devises become useful in realistic near-term setups.
+I also like to think about when and how quantum devices become useful in realistic near-term setups.
 Therefore, I am curious about
 - quantum simulations,
 - quantum error corrections,
 - topological phases, and
 - delegated/private/distributed quantum information processing.

-Relatedly, another aspect that excites me about current engineered quantum devices is their mid-circuit measurement capacities.
+Relatedly, another aspect that excites me about current engineered quantum devices is their mid-circuit measurement capabilities.
 In this regard, I am interested in:
 - how measurement can convert a quantum phase of matter to another, and
-- how quantum many-body phases can be characterized as resources of measurement-based quantum computation.
+- how a quantum many-body phase can be characterized as a resource of measurement-based quantum computation.

 I am currently a Ph.D. candidate in Physics at the C. N. Yang Institute for Theoretical Physics (YITP) at Stony Brook University in New York.
 I'm receiving supervision of Professor Tzu-Chieh Wei.
 Prior to joining YITP, I was a graduate student at University of Tokyo and a part-time teacher in the Tokyo area.
 I worked on string field theory with Professor Yuji Okawa.